-- For people in rural South Sudan, HIV testing and antiretroviral therapy (ART) can be nearly impossible to obtain.
+- For people in rural South Sudan, HIV testing and antiretroviral (ARV) therapy can be nearly impossible to obtain.

 - Moving between villages is extremely difficult and the war has forced many to flee to isolated locations.

-- Mobile and same day testing and treatment, provided by Médecins Sans Frontières (MSF), is improving the lives of people coping with HIV.
+- In Yambio county, in the southwest of the country, mobile and same-day testing and treatment, provided by Médecins Sans Frontières (MSF), is improving the lives of people living with HIV.

 “In the past, there was very little treatment for people living with HIV in the area.
 The sick just suffered and died,” says Arkangelo Ruben, a tribal chief and community leader from South Sudan's Western Equatoria region.